aleksost/MemoryDecompression/README.md

 When the input is a directory, the tool decompresses all the containing files.

 ### Example on a memory dump:
 The tool can be run on directly on a memory dump, but this can take a really long time, and has not been tested much at this point.
-I recommend using a tool like Volatility to dump the Virtual Address Descriptors (vaddump: https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#vaddump).
+I recommend using a tool like Volatility to dump the Virtual Address Descriptors from the MemCompression process (vaddump: https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#vaddump).
+The vaddump plugin requires a pid, an offset or a name to properly dump the MemCompression process, and an output directory.
 After dumping it to the case folder, run MemoryCompression with the vaddump directory as input.
+The decompressed data is always written to a single output file.

 ```ps
 PS > .\MemoryDecompression.exe "C:\Users\Analyst\CaseXYZ\vaddump" "C:\Users\Analyst\CaseXYZ\vaddump-decompressed.bin"